simonsobs/PSpipe/project/ACT_DR6/dr6.rst

     # real 1m20.820s

-so this produces all of the main products, spectra and covariances, now we need to take into account some extra physical effect and systematics.
+So, this produces all of the main products: spectra and covariances.
+Now, we need to take into account some extra physical effects and systematics.

 Leakage correction and leakage covariance
 -------------------------------------------------------

-The spectra are contaminated by leakage, in order to correct for leakage you should grab the code in the leakage folder and run
+The spectra are contaminated by leakage.
+In order to correct for leakage, you should grab the code in the leakage folder and run:

 .. code:: shell